 Get your lawn mower in order.

 Change the oil, sharpen the blade, and check the blade height before you really need to start cutting the grass.
-That way, if you need to order parts (or a brand new mower), you aren’t left scrambling to get it taken care of when your grass in shin-high.
+That way, if you need to order parts, you aren’t left scrambling to get it taken care of when your grass in shin-high.